file-format/Products/content/en/audio/go/goaudio/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Generate Sound using via Open-Source GO API</h2>
-<p>The API allows the developers to generate sounds direclty from your go application.
+<p>The API allows the developers to generate sounds directly from your go application.
 First of all you need to setup sample rates and duration.
 A sample rate tells you how many samples per second are used to encode your sound.
 After that you need to set the frequency of the sound, you can use a frequency of 440HZ as pitch standard.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}